BlockyDotJar/ApuJar-Website/README.md

 [ ![license-shield][] ][license] [ ![build-status-shield][] ][build-status] [ ![discord-invite-shield][] ][discord-invite]

 This website serves as documentation for my Twitch bot ApuJar.
-This website is written in markdown using [mkdocs-material](https://squidfunk.github.io/mkdocs-material).
+This website is written in markdown using [mkdocs-material](https://squidfunk.github.io/mkdocs-material) and [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects).

 ## View documentation website locally